-Most of the contending arguments regarding the future of the American operation in Iraq share the assumption Iraqi political leaders could settle the conflict if they were determined to do so.
-Those who support an indefinitely continued commitment believe that the forceful suppression of violence is a precondition for political accommodation among the various political factions, and they claim that progress is being made.
-Those who want to initiate the withdrawal of American forces believe that the prospect of reduced protection is necessary to compel the accommodation which virtually everyone concedes has not yet occurred.
+With the administration's long-awaited progress report on Iraq set to be delivered to Congress today, it seems clear that most of the contending arguments regarding the future of U.S. operations in Iraq share the assumption that Iraqi political leaders could settle the conflict if they were determined to do so.
+Those who support an indefinite commitment believe that forcefully suppressing violence is a precondition for political accommodation among the various political factions, and they claim that progress is being made.
+Those who want American forces to leave believe that the prospect of reduced protection is necessary to compel the accommodation that virtually everyone concedes has not yet occurred.